AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
 Early | Forbidden Seed | Boundless Logos
-Mid | Memory / Rainbow of Absence / Home Lost | Boundless Logos
-Late | Key to the Deep | Boundless Logos
+Mid | Memory / Mad King's Mask / Rainbow of Absence / Home Lost | Boundless Logos Late | The First Scale or Key to the Deep | Boundless Logos

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | AE | LE
+Early | AE | VC
-Mid | AE | LE
+Mid | AE | VC
-Late | AE | LE
+Late | AE | VC

 !!! note
-    You don't swap LE out.
+    VC is here solely for the purpose of negating the -30% DMG Reduction.
+This becomes even more effective with Mobius1's Unknown [X] and Longing [C] combo, due to being able to spam VC so often that the -30% DMG Reduction is almost non-existent for her.

 ####<p align="center">Elysia - Signet of ■■</p>

 Signet | Priority
 ------|:----:
-**Blessing of Ascension**: When Umbra of Ouroboros is active, enemies are struck by lightning once per second and take 600% ATK of Lightning DMG (DMG source: Basic ATK) | 1st
+**Blessing of Dark Assault**: Basic/Charged/Combo ATKs deal 40% bonus Lightning DMG.
+Linked enemies hit by Basic/Charged/Combo ATKs pass on 12% of the DMG to other linked enemies | **Start**
 **Blessing of Ill Fortune**: Ultimate deals 240% bonus Lightning DMG.
 Every Genesis Seed consumed reduces Ultimate CD by 0.5s | **Start**
-**Blessing of Dark Assault**: Basic/Charged/Combo ATKs deal 40% bonus Lightning DMG.
-Linked enemies hit by Basic/Charged/Combo ATKs pass on 12% of the DMG to other linked enemies | **Start**
+**Blessing of Ascension**: When Umbra of Ouroboros is active, enemies are struck by lightning once per second and take 600% ATK of Lightning DMG (DMG source: Basic ATK) | 1st
 **Blessing of Ravenousness**: Exiting submerged mode deals 1600% ATK of AOE Lightning DMG and enemies hit take 30% bonus Combo ATK DMG in the next 5s (independent effect) | 2nd
 **Blessing of Mirage**: In submerged mode, enemies in contact take 200% ATK of Lightning DMG per and take 35% bonus Total DMG for 8s | No

 !!! note
-    Dark Assault + Ill Fortune is all Mobius needs to clear.
-However, if you want to be extra safe, you can do double Ego start to pick Ascension up.
+    Dark Assault + Ill Fortune is all Mobius needs to clear, however, to make her way stronger, you can do Double Ego start to take Ascension.
 Ravenousness is also a very good choice to consider taking if you get a 4th Ego door.

 ####<p align="center">Mobius - Signet of Infinity (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: If not doing Double Ego start: Hua Elem Breach by F2, grab Infinity by F3, complete Mobius 1st Core by F4, take either Dead [X] or Unknown [X] by F5, then go shop, grab Griseo's Red and Yellow or Black paints, complete Hua by 7F, proceed to finish Griseo afterwards
+    Ideal Order from F1-F7: Double Ego Start for Ascension, grab Entwined [P] or Rodent [V] by F3, complete Mobius 1st Core by F4 with Entwined, Rodent, Lip Poison, take either Dead [X] or Unknown [X] by F5, then go shop, grab 2 Hua signets and 1 Kalpas signet and get a Hua door for F6 to complete her 2nd Core, swap Forbidden Seed out for Mad King's Mask, complete Kalpas 2nd Core by F7

 Signet | Priority
 ------ | :----: